opst/knitfab-docs/01.getting-started/getting-started.en.md

       - "type:model.pth"

 # outputs:
-#   List of filepathes and tags as output of this plans.
+#   List of filepathes and Tags as Output of this Plans.
 #   See "inputs" for detail.
 outputs: []

 # log (optional):
-#   Set tags stored log (STDOUT+STDERR of runs of this plan) as data.
+#   Set Tags stored log (STDOUT+STDERR of runs of this Plan) as Data.
 #   If missing or null, log would not be stored.
 log:
   tags:
     - "type:log"

-# active (optional):
+# active (optional, mutable):
-#   To suspend executing runs by this plan, set false explicitly.
+#   To suspend executing Runs by this Plan, set false explicitly.
 #   If missing or null, it is assumed as true.
 active: true

-# resource (optional):
+# resource (optional, mutable):
-# Specify the resource , cpu or memory for example, requirements for this plan.
+# Specify the resource , cpu or memory for example, requirements for this Plan.
-# This value can be changed after the plan is applied.
+# This value can be changed after the Plan is applied.

 # There can be other resources.
 For them, ask your administrator.

 # (advanced note: These values are passed to container.resource.limits in kubernetes.)
 resouces:

   # cpu (optional; default = 1):
-  #   Specify the CPU resource requirements for this plan.
+  #   Specify the CPU resource requirements for this Plan.
   #   This value means "how many cores" the plan will use.
-  #   This can be a fraction, like "0.5" or "500m" (= 500 millicore) for half a core.
+  #   This can be a fraction, like "0.5" or "500m" (= 500 millicore) for a half of a core.
   cpu: 1

   # memory (optional; default = 1Gi):
-  #   Specify the memory resource requirements for this plan.
+  #   Specify the memory resource requirements for this Plan.
   #   This value means "how many bytes" the plan will use.
   #   You can use suffixes like "Ki", "Mi", "Gi" for kibi-(1024), mebi-(1024^2), gibi-(1024^3) bytes, case sensitive.
   #   For example, "1Gi" means 1 gibibyte.
   #   If you omit the suffix, it is assumed as bytes.
   memory: 1Gi

 # # on_node (optional):
-# #   Specify the node where this plan is executed.
+# #   Specify the node where this Plan is executed.
 # #
 # #   For each level (may, prefer and must), you can put node labels or taints in "key=value" format.
 # #   Labels show a node characteristic, and taints show a node restriction.